 Not everyone looks at 65 as the earliest they can retire.
 In fact, many people set their sights on 55 as their retirement goal age.

-If that’s your goal, do you want to know what that means for you?
-Use a calculator like this one to see how your current income and expenses can be organized in such a way that you can retire before 65.
-It might not be doable.
-But if it is, a calculator can show you exactly how much money you need to retire in Canada.
+If that’s your goal, use a calculator like this one to see how your current income and expenses can be organized in such a way that you can retire before 65.
+It might not be doable, but if it is, a calculator can give you a better idea.

 Rule of 10%

 This rule recommends setting aside 10% of every paycheque for retirement.